 Walking holidays in Alderney give you the chance to explore its wide open landscapes, green pastures and rugged cliffs.
 Although the island is just 3½ miles (5km) by 1½ miles (3km) at its widest point, it boasts over 50 miles (80km) of winding lanes and country paths, covering every part of the island from the main town through to the commons and the coast.
 Coastal walks, along paths and over beaches, meander around the island.

 On foot you can explore fascinating historical sites and unique wildlife habitats.
 Walking on Alderney is amazingly relaxing.
 Just what you expect from a holiday in the Channel Islands!
 The lanes are exceptionally quiet, with very little traffic beyond the town, and the speed limit outside the town is just 35mph (56kph).
 So there’s no noise, no fumes and no road rage just you and the open road or path.

 Alderney’s unspoilt natural environment is a true feast for the senses.
 In spring, walk through the peaceful wooded valleys filled with a profusion of blackthorn and elder blossom, while the coastal heathlands are covered with yellow, coconut-scented gorse.
 By summer, the coastal tracks are alive with thousands of wild flowers of every shape and colour.
 During the autumn and winter, the Channel Islands’ mild climate is perfect for walking breaks.

 Town Walk: A tour of the hidden aspects of St. Anne including access to the Court of Alderney and St. Anne’s Church.
 An easy walk for anyone, taking around 1.5-2hrs.
-Every Monday at 2pm from the Visitor Information centre, £6 adults / £3 child.
+On request (with 4 people min. and 24h notice) from the Visitor Information centre, £6 adults / £3 child.

 Out of the season, the schedule for these walks is dependent upon demand so please call 0044 (0)1481 822935 for details.